AI Keyboard App vs Built-In Keyboard: Is the Upgrade Worth It?

 • Learning preferences: Choose what data the keyboard can use to improve predictions

 The personalization extends beyond mere appearances.
 These keyboards actually study how you write—your vocabulary choices, common phrases, and even people you frequently mention—to provide increasingly accurate suggestions over time.
+In 2026, many keyboards now offer contextual learning modes that adapt differently for work emails versus casual texts.

 Privacy Concerns: What Data Do AI Keyboards Collect?